Email Deliverability Guide: Best Practices and Tools to Avoid Spam Folders

 - High hard and soft bounce rates.

 - Low open rate.
 A low open rate damages your overall reputation.
-If subscribers are not interested and do not open your emails, then ISP may consider them spam.
+If subscribers are not interested and do not open your emails, then the ISP may consider them spam.

 - Negative sender reputation.